Kuzman Shapkarev: Legacy

-His first son Kliment Shapkarev was one of the leading activists of Internal Macedonian Revolutionary Organization, while the second – Ivan Shapkarev was a high-ranking Bulgarian Army officer.
-His grandson Petar Shapkarev was a prominent Bulgarian economist and chairman of the Macedonian Scientific Institute, while his great-grandson Mihail Shapkarev was a prominent Bulgarian sculptor.
+His first son Kliment Shapkarev was an activist of the Internal Macedonian Revolutionary Organization, while the second – Ivan Shapkarev was a high-ranking Bulgarian Army officer.
+His grandson Petar Shapkarev was a Bulgarian economist and chairman of the Macedonian Scientific Institute, while his great-grandson Mihail Shapkarev was a Bulgarian sculptor.

 In the International Congress of Slavists in 1968, Macedonian academics attempted to present Shapkarev as a proponent for a separate Macedonian language.
 In response, their Bulgarian colleagues publicly read a passage from Shapkarev where he declared his Bulgarian ethnicity.
-He is an important figure in the Bulgarian and Macedonian historical narrative.
+He is an important figure in the Bulgarian and Macedonian historical narrative, with him being regarded as an ethnic Macedonian in the latter narrative.
 Shapkarev Buttress on the Fallières Coast, Antarctica, is named after Kuzman Shapkarev.
 The Kuzman Shapkarev Secondary School, one of the first specialized high schools in Sofia, carries his name.